tyler-bartschi/chess/notes.md

 ### Collections

 - if I want to use my objects within a class that sorts them, I must implement the Comparable interface, which returns a negative integer if the object is less, zero if they are equal, and a positive integer if the object is greater than the object provided as a parameter to `compareTo`.

+### Inner Classes

+- Static Inner Classes - defined within the scope of another class
+- Inner Classes - defined within the scope of another class and shares the `this` pointer
+- Local Inner Classes - defined within the scope of a block and shares scope variables
+- Anonymous Inner Classes - defiend without a class anme and shares scope variables
 -